Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ko/learn-cryptography.md

 id: learn-cryptography
 title: 암호화체계 부연 설명
 sidebar_label: 암호화체계 부연 설명
-description: An overview of the cryptographic functions used in AXIASolar
+description: An overview of the cryptographic functions used in AXIA
 ---

-This is a high-level overview of the cryptography used in AXIASolar.
+This is a high-level overview of the cryptography used in AXIA.
 It assumes that you have some knowledge about cryptographic primitives that are used in blockchains generally such as hashes, elliptic curve cryptography (ECC), and public-private keypairs.

-For detailed descriptions on the cryptography used please see the more advanced [research wiki](https://research.axiacoin.org).
+For detailed descriptions on the cryptography used please see the more advanced [research wiki](https://research.AXIA.org).

 ## 해시함수 알고리듬(Hashing Algorithm)

-The hashing algorithm used in AXIASolar is [Blake2b](<https://en.wikipedia.org/wiki/BLAKE_(hash_function)#BLAKE2>).
+The hashing algorithm used in AXIA is [Blake2b](<https://en.wikipedia.org/wiki/BLAKE_(hash_function)#BLAKE2>).
 Blake2 is considered to be a very fast cryptographic hash function that is also used in the cryptocurrency [Zcash](https://z.cash).

 ## 키쌍과 전자서명(Keypairs and Signing)

-AXIASolar uses Schnorrkel/Ristretto x25519 ("sr25519") as its key derivation and signing algorithm.
+AXIA uses Schnorrkel/Ristretto x25519 ("sr25519") as its key derivation and signing algorithm.

 Sr25519 is based on the same underlying [Curve25519](https://en.wikipedia.org/wiki/Curve25519) as its EdDSA counterpart, [Ed25519](https://en.wikipedia.org/wiki/EdDSA#Ed25519).
 However, it uses Schnorr signatures instead of the EdDSA scheme.
 Schnorr signatures bring some noticeable benefits over the ECDSA/EdDSA schemes.
 For one, it is more efficient and still retains the same feature set and security assumptions.
 Additionally, it allows for native multisignature through [signature aggregation](https://bitcoincore.org/en/2017/03/23/schnorr-signature-aggregation/).